szilu/cloudillo-architecture/FAQ.md

 <details>
   <summary><b>What are the system requirements for self-hosting Cloudillo?</b></summary>
-  Cloudillo is an Overlay Operating System, which means it runs on top of an other host OS.
+  Cloudillo is an Application Platform, it runs on top of a host OS.
-  Our primary deployment method is a docker container, making it compatible with various operating systems, including modern NAS devices.
+  Our primary deployment method is a Docker container, making it compatible with various Operating Systems, including modern NAS devices.
 </details>

 <details>